 Area is well related to Norwich with A140 close by and bus stop 150m from site.
 Well related to existing settlement and it's boundary.
 Allocating the site would connect the school to the village.
 Access will be via Newton Road.
 Current access and carparking for the school would be incorporated into overall development plan for the site.
 Client has already installed a TROD footpath to provide access to the school and this could be upgraded through development Could incorporate SUDs to address pressures on site drainage and run off.
-Not locate on a flood zone 2 or 3, not subject to any PROW.
-Electric, water, sewerage and telecoms all available. and mitigation would be required for heavy constraints with significant information required at a planning stage.
+Not locate on a flood zone 2 or 3, not subject to any PROW. and mitigation would be required for heavy constraints with significant information required at a planning stage.
 Without additional evidence the deliverability of the site is uncertain